Loading profile data...

 It's possible to start a side hustle on the cheap

 Keeping costs low reduces risks and frees up cash to invest in opportunities.
-Be mindful of how you spend money and pay attention to your budgeting process.
+Be mindful of how you spend and pay attention to your budgeting process.
 Here are a few of the ways you can save money:

-• Look at challenger banks that don't charge fees for business accounts
+• Look at challenger banks that don't charge fees for business accounts.

-• Use a drag-and-drop website editor that charges a monthly fee, rather than paying a developer
+• Use a drag-and-drop website editor that charges a monthly fee, rather than paying a developer.

-• Use online accounting software that saves time and allows you to launch without an accountant (getting professional help is always a good idea, but it's not always financially possible)
+• Use online accounting software that saves time and allows you to launch without an accountant.
+(Getting professional help is always a good idea, but it's not always financially possible.)

-• Work from your kitchen table, a café or a pay-as-you-go hot desking space
+• Work from your kitchen table, a café or a pay-as-you-go hot desking space.

-• Think about using a marketplace like Amazon to sell your products, which provides an immediate audience and can be cheaper than developing your online presence
+• Think about using a marketplace like Amazon to sell your products, which provides an immediate audience and can be cheaper than developing your online presence.

 • Take a DIY approach to PR and building your social media audience – it doesn't have to cost money!